npr/responsiveiframe/README.md

 ### Manual resize events

-If you have dynamic content and need finer control over resize events, your child window can invoke `sendHeightToParent()` at any time to force the iframe to update it's size.
+If you have dynamic content and need finer control over resize events, your child window can invoke `sendHeightToParent()` at any time to force the iframe to update its size.

 ## How it works

-The `parent.js` library and a small bit of javascript is injected onto the parent page.
+The `parent.js` library and a small bit of javascript are injected onto the parent page.
 This code writes an iframe to the page in a container of your choice.
 The request for the iframe's contents includes querystring parameters for the `initialWidth` and `childId` of the child page.
 The `initialWidth` allows the child to know its size immediately on load.
-(In iOS the child frame can not determine it's own width accurately.)
-The `childId` allows multiple children to be embedded on the same page, each with their own communication to the parent.
+(In iOS the child frame can not determine its own width accurately.)
+The `childId` allows multiple children to be embedded on the same page, each with its own communication to the parent.

 The child page includes `child.js` and its own javascript.
 It invokes the `setupResponsiveIframe` function, which initializes cross-iframe communication to the parent, renders the any dynamic contents and then sends the computed height of the child to the parent via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage).
 Upon receiving this message the parent resizes the containing iframe, thus ensuring the contents of the child are always visible.

-The parent page also registers for resize events and anytime one is received, sends the new container width to each child via `postMessage`.
-The child rerenders it's content and sends back the new height.
+The parent page also registers for resize events.
+Any time one is received, the parent sends the new container width to each child via `postMessage`.
+The child rerenders its content and sends back the new height.

 ## Credits